-- The VTAC application system opens up for applications in early August each year for Semester 1 the following year.
+- VTAC applications open early August each year for Semester 1 the following year.

-- If you would like to change the course preferences you submitted with VTAC, you can do this between specified dates – see the VTAC website for details.
+- If you would like to change your VTAC course preferences, you must do so during the change of preference period – see the VTAC website for details.

-Some courses also accept applications for mid-year entry.
-This is a separate application process with different due dates.
+Some undergraduate courses accept applications for mid-year entry.
+This is a separate application process,

 Special Entry Access Schemes

-- from a rural or isolated area (guaranteed places available)
+- Resident of a rural or isolated area